rumblebadger/adelesixth/README.md

 # adelesixth

 ## Leveling order
-If you just want the leveling order, open the .txt files above called "adele 6th leveling order general.txt" or "adele 6th leveling order burst.txt".
-The burst one is very burst focused - think kalos and trying to do all damage in ~40s.
-General is more general purpose bossing (but still leans more burst focused than a full rotation).
+If you just want the leveling order, open the .txt files above.
+There is a recommended order and a burst optimized order.
+I recommend the recommended order (it is still more burst focused than a full rotation).

 ## Running the code
 You can mess with parameters to get a more custom leveling order if you want.
 Unfortunately the way I wrote it requires using pre-6th BAs or estimates, so it's hard to mess with it too much now without a significant code update.
 Instructions on running it are below.